Harnessing SMS in healthcare.

 Why prescribe SMS for healthcare?

 Your patients may come from all walks of life, but they have one thing in common.
-They all own a phone (well, 97% of Americans do).
+They all own a phone (well, 97% of americans do).
 And they check them constantly — which means SMS is a guaranteed way of getting your messages across.

 With a wide range of applications across healthcare services, SMS helps keep everyone informed.
 By using text messages in your healthcare practice, you can: